tusharmath/reactive-storage/README.md

 - `get()`: Returns the current value of the store.

-- `getStream()`: Exposes the store as a stream.
+- `stream`: Exposes the store as a stream.
 Useful for [react-announce-connect](https://travis-ci.org/tusharmath/react-announce-connect)

 - `undo()`: Goes back a previous state.